jules2689/trudeau/trudeau/2020-04-18/q_a.md

 I had a good conversation with them on Thursday evening where this came up.
 We are looking at it very, very closely.
 We have a number of proposals that are working their way through the system, talking to various industry groups and renters' associations, as well as looking at the provinces.
 The provinces have jurisdictions over rents and the relationship between landlords and tenants.
-We need to work with them, chichis what we are doing.
+We need to work with them, which is what we are doing.
-We recognize there are very different realities and systems right across the country, but weals have heard very, very clearly from small business owners that the wage subsidy is helpful, but fixed costs are a real concern.
+We recognize there are very different realities and systems right across the country, but we also have heard very, very clearly from small business owners that the wage subsidy is helpful, but fixed costs are a real concern.
 That is something that we're going to have more to say on soon.

 ---